bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. contents:: Contents

 A **module** is a processor that handles events of data streams.
+It is a key program component in the system that contains the logic of data processing and settings validation.
 It works within an engine that receives raw data and sends them to the module executor.
 A module uses instances as a range of settings determining the collaborative work of an engine and a module.

 A module includes: